How Alien: Covenant disrupts tales of colonialism and creation – and why it’s still all about the android.

 Walter shares this custodial responsibility over human life.
 All robots do, if we assume the ‘covenant’ or contractual duty of Asimov’s laws of robotics – though clearly David stands apart from it.

 Walter looks out for Daniels.
 He even watches over the ship’s embryos, weeding out the flawed specimens (comparable to David’s attempts to create a more pleasing species).

 This inadvertently resolves the question begun in Prometheus.
 Wayland and Shaw want to meet their maker – yet the only creator-god standing at the end of the prequels is … David.

-But David, who wants to be human, has no humanity.
-He doesn’t care for humans, either.
+But David, who wants to be human, has no humanity – and doesn’t care for humans, either.
 In the end, David ditches his imitation of the weaker species and embraces a higher calling.

 Covenant also resolves itself in the way the ending reverses the film’s opening events.

 It begins with the crew waking up – and ends with them going to sleep.
 After the fire Daniels introduces the ship’s airlock tunnels and cargo hold, scenes which repeat with the alien chase at the end.

 There’s also the repetition of Walter’s careful tending of the human embryos in David’s devotion to the alien embryos.